oudeismetis/oudeis/content/blog/post-ideas.md

 draft = true
 +++

-Next up: 3D modeling images
+Next up: Publish Spark post
 <!--more-->

 If you can see this, it means you can read my project updates before they are released on the website...good for you :)

 ### Publish Schedule
-1. House 3D model (25% - needs images)
 1. Building a bed (0%)
 1. Spark throttling writes (100%)
 1. Spark df chunking post (50% - needs polish)